KallistiOS/KallistiOS/doc/README.md

 # Overview
-KallistiOS[^1] is a pseudo-real-time operating system for gaming consoles, licensed under the terms of the "new" BSD license (the one without the advertising clause).
-It is currently available for the Dreamcast[^2], but ports previously existed for the Gameboy Advance[^2], PlayStation 2[^2], and Intel[^2] ia32 platforms, although none were particularly complete.
+KallistiOS[^1] is a development library and unikernel operating system for gaming consoles, licensed under a BSD-like free software license.
+It is currently only available for the Sega Dreamcast[^2], but ports previously existed for the Gameboy Advance[^2], PlayStation 2[^2], and Intel[^2] ia32 platforms, although none were particularly complete.

-Depending on whether you wish to see the [fnords](https://en.wikipedia.org/wiki/Fnord), you can pronounce it
-_kallisti-o's_ (like a cereal) or _kallisti-o-s" (like an operating system).
+Depending on whether you wish to see the [fnords](https://en.wikipedia.org/wiki/Fnord), you can pronounce it _kallisti-o's_ (like a cereal) or _kallisti-o-s" (like an operating system).
 We like the former since it's silly to be so serious most of the time =). _Kallisti_ means "to the fairest" in Greek.
 This was the word inscribed on the golden apple Eris threw into the banquet of the gods